davegutz/myStateOfCharge/SOC_Photon/README.md

 ### Problem:  Messages from devices:  "HTTP error 401 from ... - The access token provided is invalid."

   This means you haven't signed into the particle cloud during this session.
-Go to "Welcome to Particle Workbench" and click on "LOGIN."
+May proceed anyway.
+If want message to go away, go to "Welcome to Particle Workbench" and click on "LOGIN."
 Enter username and password for particle.io.
 Usually hit enter for the 6-digit code - unless you set one up.

 ### Problem:  Hiccups in Arduino plots